vueup/vue-quill/docs/content/api/export.md

 # Export

-`QuillEditor` : The only component exposed.
+`QuillEditor` : The Quill Editor Component.

 `Quill` : The `Quill` namespace on which you can call `register`.